TJeffrey237/CS386Project/reports/report7.md

 -

 ## 2. Retrospective
-1. Appreciations:
+1. Appreciations: Group members were all able to attend and participate despite uncommon meeting date.
-2. Successes:
+2. Successes: Successfully refined presentation and updated MVP.
-3. Failures:
+3. Failures: There wasn't enough time to get out everything we wanted.
-4. Barriers:
+4. Barriers: Other coursework.
-5. What we should try next time:
+5. What we should try next time: Refine implementation features during discussion.

 ## 3. Next Steps
 Tyler